Updated: Aug 29

 Suetonius 120 AD was a Roman historian and court official.
 When recounting the history of the emperor Claudius some years before him, he said, "“Because the Jews at Rome caused constant disturbances at the instigation of Chrestus [Christ], he [Claudius] expelled them from the city [Rome]” (Life of Claudius, 25:4).

-Pliny the Younger in 112 AD wrote to the Roman Emperor Trajan about how to get rid of the Christians.
-He said, “They [The Christ-followers] were in the habit of meeting on a certain fixed day before it was light, when they sang in alternate verses a hymn to Christ, as to a god, and bound themselves by a solemn oath, not to any wicked deeds, but never to commit any fraud, theft or adultery, never to falsify their word, nor deny a trust when they should be called upon to deliver it up; after which it was their custom to separate, and then reassemble to partake of food—but food of an ordinary and innocent kind” (epistle 10 para.
-96???).
+Pliny the Younger was a governor in Asia Minor who wrote to the Roman Emperor Trajan in 112 AD about how to get rid of the Christians.
+He said, “They [The Christ-followers] were in the habit of meeting on a certain fixed day before it was light, when they sang in alternate verses a hymn to Christ, as to a god, and bound themselves by a solemn oath, not to any wicked deeds, but never to commit any fraud, theft or adultery, never to falsify their word, nor deny a trust when they should be called upon to deliver it up; after which it was their custom to separate, and then reassemble to partake of food—but food of an ordinary and innocent kind” (epistle 10, para.
+96).

-Thallus implicitly speaks of Jesus.
-He was a Samaritan-born historian in 52 AD.
-His writings have been lost, but other writers quoted him.
-For example, Julius Africanus in 212 AD refers to Thallus.
-The Christians claimed that when the earth suddenly became dark at 3pm during Jesus's crucifixion in 30 AD, that this was because Jesus was God.
+Thallus was a Samaritan-born historian in 52 AD that implicitly speaks of Jesus in his "history of the Eastern Mediterranean world from the Trojan War to his own time" (Habermas, VHCELJ, 93).
+This history has been lost, however, a Christian writer named Julius Africanus quoted him in 221 AD.
+Thallus did not agree with the Christian belief that, when the earth suddenly became dark at 3pm during Jesus's crucifixion in 30 AD, that this was because Jesus was God.
 Thallus attempted to explain this darkness as an eclipse of the sun, instead of being because of Jesus.
+Julius Africanus quotes Thallus in disagreement.
 The text reads, “On the whole world there pressed a most fearful darkness; and the rocks were rent by an earthquake, and many places in Judea and other districts were thrown down.
-This darkness Thallus, in the third book of his History, calls, as appears to me without reason, an eclipse of the sun” (Julius Africanus, Chronography, 18:1).
+Thallus, in the third book of his histories, explains away this darkness as an eclipse of the sun-unreasonably, as it seems to me (unreasonably, of course, because a solar eclipse could not take place at the time of the full moon, and it was at the season of the Paschal full moon that Christ died)” (Julius Africanus, Chronography, 18:1).

-St. Justin Martyr 150 AD he writes to the Roman Emperor, Antonius Pius, and refers him to Pontius Pilate's report of Jesus.
+St. Justin Martyr in 150 AD wrote to the Roman Emperor, Antonius Pius, and referred him to Pontius Pilate's report of Jesus.

 In 175 AD, Celsus spoke against Christ, “Jesus had come from a village in Judea, and was the son of a poor Jewess who gained her living by the work of her own hands.
 His mother had been turned out of doors by her husband, who was a carpenter by trade, on being convicted of adultery [with a soldier named Panthéra (i.32)].
 Being thus driven away by her husband, and wandering about in disgrace, she gave birth to Jesus, a bastard.
 Jesus, on account of his poverty, was hired out to go to Egypt.
 While there he acquired certain (magical) powers which Egyptians pride themselves on possessing.
 He returned home highly elated at possessing these powers, and on the strength of them gave himself out to be a god.”
-This history was incorrect, so the Christian teacher in Alexandria, Origen, wrote a work against him immediately (early 200's), titling it "Against Celsus."
+This history was incorrect, so the Christian teacher Origen wrote a work against him immediately called, "Against Celsus."

 In conclusion, to say Jesus did not exist is far from the historical truth.
 There are numerous non-Christian sources attesting to His existence.
 To argue otherwise would be placing one on the wrong side of history.